Which Style Lobster Roll Is Best?

 A warm Connecticut lobster roll drizzled with melted butter.

-While the Maine lobster roll is celebrated for its cool and creamy style, the Connecticut lobster roll takes an entirely different approach.
-Served warm and slathered in melted butter, this version is all about richness and decadence.
-For many seafood enthusiasts, the Connecticut roll represents comfort food at its finest.
+While the Maine lobster roll is celebrated for its cool and creamy style, the Connecticut lobster roll offers a contrasting approach that sparks the debate over which style lobster roll is best.
+Served warm and generously slathered in melted butter, this version emphasizes richness and decadence.

 What Defines a Connecticut Lobster Roll?